Dating Advice

 The intimacy itself triggered the retreat.

-This is the pattern that catches women off guard most often.
+This is the pattern that catches women off guard most often because the pullback comes right after the best moments.

 You stop going fully in because you’re already bracing for the withdrawal.